maureen-zhang/Pyrolitics/README.md

 Government agencies and electricity companies suffer significant financial losses from grid failures, legal liabilities, stock fluctuations, and fire victim compensation funds, yet mitigation efforts remain reactive rather than proactive.
 A quantified cost-risk assessment can incentivize governments and power companies to adopt a strategic, preventive approach to wildfire mitigation.

-This project bridges that gap by leveraging machine learning to analyze wildfire-power grid interactions, predict financial losses, and offer actionable insights to optimize infrastructure and reduce economic damage.
+This project bridges that gap by leveraging machine learning to analyze wildfire-power grid interactions, and offer actionable insights to optimize infrastructure and reduce economic damage.

 ### Approach
-By integrating wildfire data, power grid geography, electricity usage, stock prices, fire victim trust funds, and electricity revenue, this project delivers a comprehensive, data-driven approach to wildfire mitigation.
-By predicting financial losses and infrastructure risks, it empowers governments and electricity companies to minimize economic damage, enhance fire prevention, and optimize power grid resilience.
-The ultimate goal is to build a sustainable, cost-effective energy infrastructure in Southern California while mitigating the devastating impact of wildfires.
+By integrating wildfire records, weather conditions, vegetation indices, power grid geography, and electricity consumption data, this project delivers a comprehensive, data-driven framework for wildfire prediction.
+Through strategic feature engineering and careful evaluation, we aim to enhance fire prevention and mitigation efforts.

 ### Results and Implications
+- With panel regression, we

 ### Stakeholders:
 - Electricity companies: PG&E